arturdoruch/FlashMessageBundle/README.md

         custom: custom-class-name
 ```

-To use this parameter in template call "ad_flash_messages_class_name" function with message type as parameter.
+To use this parameter in template call `ad_flash_messages_class_name(type)` function with message type as parameter.
-See "Resources/views/messages.html.twig" file.
+See `Resources/views/messages.html.twig` file.

 ## Usage

 ### Controller

-Flash messages service is helpful, when we want to give user some response information about controller action status.
-Every message setting by this service is automatically translated by `Symfony\Component\Translation\Translation` with "messages" domain.
+Every message setting by service `ad_flash_message` is automatically translated by `Symfony\Component\Translation\Translation` with "messages" domain.
 For CRUD messages is used "crudMessages" domain.

-Service provides several methods for add, set or get message.
-Methods starting with "add" or "set", adds or sets messages to `Symfony\Component\HttpFoundation\Session\Flash\FlashBag`.
-which next we can display in view template.

-Methods starting with "get" only prepare message and returns it without adding to `Symfony\Component\HttpFoundation\Session\Flash\FlashBag`.
-It's useful if you want to return translated message (for example if you work with REST api or Ajax request).

 Get flash message service.